 Bottom Line - while running small is annoying, the pros definitely outweigh the cons, and your body looks great during wear.

-First Impressions - the main takeaway from this one is the incredible posture support it yields.
+First Impressions - One of the best corsets for its price, this affordable yet powerful waist training corset offers incredible posture support.
 Also, it cinched me in 3.75 inches on my first use, which looked and felt awesome.

 Bottom Line - Excellent posture support thanks to comfortable, but sturdy boning; also, great hourglass effect.

 First Impressions - The Steampunk look of this corset trainer is so my style and I can get a lot of cosplay use out of it, too.
 Also, the lacing was surprisingly easy to do and the fit feels great.
 Most importantly, it helped my lower back a lot.